In Wrapbook:

 Past payroll and reporting remain as originally processed

-To help you understand worker classification in Wrapbook, we’ve put together this list of frequently-asked questions.
+To help you understand your worker classification in Wrapbook, we’ve put together this list of frequently-asked questions.

 What happens if my payment for work is sent to a different type of bank account?